calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

         *  America’s first transcontinental railroad was built, in the eighteen-sixties, companies were paid per mile of track.
 So a section outside Omaha, Nebraska, was laid down in a wide arc, rather than a straight line, adding several unnecessary (yet profitable) miles to the rails.
         * data “may be a pretty decent proxy for something that really matters,” but there’s a critical gap between even the best proxies and the real thing—between what we’re able to measure and what we actually care about.
         * > There are echoes of this in the questions that society aims to answer using data, with a well-known example concerning schools.
 We might be interested in whether our children are getting a good education, but it’s very hard to pin down exactly what we mean by “good.”
 Instead, we tend to ask a related and easier question: How well do students perform when examined on some corpus of fact?
 And so we get the much lamented “teach to the test” syndrome.
         * > For that matter, think about our use of G.D.P. to indicate a country’s economic well-being.
-By that metric, a schoolteacher could contribute more to a nation’s economic success by assaulting a student and being sent to a high-security prison than by educating the student, owing to all the labor that the teacher’s incarceration would create.
+By that metric, a schoolteacher could contribute more to a nation’s economic success by assaulting a student and being sent to a high-security prison than by educating the student, owing to all the labour that the teacher’s incarceration would create.
         * > To simplify the world enough that it can be captured with numbers means throwing away a lot of detail.
 The inevitable omissions can bias the data against certain groups.
         * > Harford gives the example of two sheep in a field: “Except that one of the sheep isn’t a sheep, it’s a lamb.
 And the other sheep is heavily pregnant—in fact, she’s in labor, about to give birth at any moment.
 How many sheep again?”
         * Child development model (4 data points) - DOB, Mothers education, marital status, ethnicity - 20% accuracy